 A PDF of the Resilience Commitment — complete with Wilson’s signature — can be viewed on iSEE’s website.

 Second Nature is a nonprofit organization with more than 20 years of experience mobilizing institutions of higher education to lead the way to a more just, healthy, and sustainable society.
 It sponsors the Climate, Resilience, and Carbon commitments and oversees reporting of the signatory institutions’ progress toward their goals.

-- Resilience Working Advisory Team (RWAT) (View project updates for Resilience Working Advisory Team (RWAT))
+- Resilience Sustainability Working Advisory Team (SWATeam) (View project updates for Resilience Sustainability Working Advisory Team (SWATeam))

 - Issue Press Releases and Sustainability Reports (View project updates for Issue Press Releases and Sustainability Reports)

 - Make Climate Commitments (View project updates for Make Climate Commitments)